Malassay

 A Malassay (Harari: መለሳይ Mäläsay, Somali: Maalasay) was a member of the elite cavalry units that formed the Adal Sultanate's household troops.
 According to Manfred Kropp, Malassay were the Harari armed forces.

 Etymology

 Malassay appears to refer to a military rank or warrior in Afar and Harari languages.
-According to Dr. Duri Mohammed, Malassay in ancient times referred to Harari soldiers, however in the present day it refers to a brotherhood or member of a fraternity.
+According to Duri Mohammed, Malassay in ancient times referred to Harari soldiers, however in the present day it refers to a brotherhood or member of a fraternity.
 According to Harari scholar Abdurrahman Qorram and others, Malassay derives from the root Harari terms "mälä" (ways and means/solution) and "say" (wealth/prosperity).”
 German historian Manfred Kropp, suggests that it may be associated with the Harari title Malak.